The Dashboard Revolution

 By keeping these design philosophies in mind, you can ensure that your dashboards are SMART!

-Mr. Pat McGowan of ICOM is a Senior Management Consultant affiliated with IT Architects in Calgary, Alberta, specializing in Program and Project Management for Information Technology solution delivery.
+Mr. Pat McGowan is a Senior Management Consultant affiliated with IT Architects in Calgary, Alberta, specializing in Program and Project Management for Information Technology solution delivery.
 Pat has industry experience with Utilities, Telecommunications, Oil & Gas, Finance, Government, Transportation, and Manufacturing.
 He has held management positions and consulted with DMR, IBM, TELUS, Bell Canada, and The Government of Alberta.
 Pat also has expertise and experience in SCADA, Contact Centre Telephony, IT Infrastructure, Outsourcing, and Vendor Management.

 IT Architects (www.itarchitects.ca) is an information consulting firm specializing in business process optimization, system evolution planning, and the deployment of leading-edge technologies.
 If you require further information, Pat can be reached at firstname.lastname@example.org or 403-404-8650.